 What have we learnt?
 That the principles of good teaching remain the same online as elsewhere.
 The importance of clear objectives, pace, opportunities for interaction and for young people to be active in their own learning are key.
-Creating a dynamic but supportive learning atmosphere is more difficult virtually, but it is possible.
+Creating a dynamic to th an ou in to but diff wit vita the but supportive learning atmosphere is more difficult virtually, but it is possible.
 Collaboration with class teachers, regardless of year group, is vital for helping interaction, feedback and keeping the sessions flowing.